davidmiller2013/real-estate-supervised-ml/README.md

 ### Business Problem

 From the perspective of an online real estate market company, there are two challenges:
-    - Assess the appropriate value for homes in certain neighborhoods/markets
+    - Accurately assess home values by neighborhood
-    - Weigh the importance of various attributes to potential home buyers
+    - Determine importance of various attributes in determining that value

 Developing a data-driven / model-based approach can potentially:
     - Provide more precision in valuation methodology